adobe/aepsdk-core-ios/Documentation/Migration/Migration_Install.md

-# Migrate your ACPCore iOS app to the latest AEPCore
+# Migrate an ACPCore iOS app to the latest AEPCore

-If you are a current ACPCore user interested in upgrading to the latest AEPCore SDK, this guide describes how to upgrade.
-We have made upgrading seamless by providing a backward-compatible layer, which will ensure that your existing ACPCore implementation will be compatible with AEPCore.
+Existing ACPCore users who are interested in upgrading to the latest AEPCore SDK, this guide describes how to upgrade.
+We have made upgrading seamless by providing a backward-compatible layer, which will ensure that an existing ACPCore implementation will be compatible with AEPCore.

 ## Upgrading

 ### Cocoapods

 The easiest way to upgrade from ACPCore to AEPCore is by using Cocoapods.
-To upgrade, update your reference to `ACPCore` in your projects `Podfile` as such:
+To upgrade, update the reference to `ACPCore` in your projects `Podfile` as such:

 ```diff
 - pod 'ACPCore'